February 1992 Venezuelan coup attempt: February 1992 coup attempt

 After an extended period of popular dissatisfaction and economic decline under administration of Carlos Andrés Pérez, Chávez made extensive preparations for a military-civilian coup d'état.
 Initially planned for December 1991, Chávez delayed the MBR-200 coup until the early twilight hours of 4 February 1992.
 Chávez at the time held the loyalty of some 10% of Venezuela's military forces.
 On that date, five army units under Chávez's command moved into urban Caracas to seize key military and communications installations throughout the city, including the presidential residence (Miraflores Palace), the defense ministry, La Carlota military airport, and the Military Museum.
-Chávez's ultimate goal was to intercept Pérez, take custody of him and allegedly execute him before he returned to Miraflores from an overseas trip, planning to capture the president at Maiquetía airport.
+Chávez's ultimate goal was to intercept Pérez, take custody of him and allegedly execute him before he returned to Miraflores from an overseas trip, planning to capture the president at Maiquetia Airport.